Chambly, Quebec: Economy

-Transportation
+Chambly is home to the annual Festival Bières et Saveurs de Chambly (Chambly Beers and Flavours Festival), an annual beer and local food festival that takes place every Labour Day weekend since 2002.
+Minors are allowed to attend, but must be accompanied by a parent or guardian at all times.
+There is a special zone in the festival area dedicated just for minors as well.
+The festival takes place just outside of Fort Chambly.

+Infrastructure

 The exo Chambly-Richelieu-Carignan region provides commuter and local bus services.

 Education

 In English, the South Shore Protestant Regional School Board and later the Richelieu Valley School Board previously served the municipality.
 Currently Chambly is served by the Riverside School Board and specifically by William Latter Elementary School.
 Anglophone secondary students in Chambly are zoned for Heritage Regional High School in Longueuil's Saint-Hubert borough.

 In French, the Commission scolaire des Patriotes serves Chambly, with the following schools located in the municipality: